mturk/svcbatch/README.md

   When this parameter is defined log rotation will not use the logic defined in [Log Rotation](#log-rotation) section.

-  Intead rotating Svcbatch.log from `1...9` it will rotate exiting `SvcBatch.log` to `SvcBatch.log.nnnnnnnnnn `.
+  Intead rotating Svcbatch.log from `1...9` it will rename exiting `SvcBatch.log` to `SvcBatch.log.nnnnnnnnnn `.
   The `nnnnnnnnnn` is the number of seconds since `Unix epoch (Jan.
 1, 1970)`.